gantry/gantry5/README.md

 Contributing to the Gantry 5 framework, or to its associated documentation is easy.
 Development for both of these projects is being conducted via [Github](http://github.com), where you can submit **Issues** to report any bugs or suggest improvements, as well as submit your own **Pull Requests** to submit your own fixes and additions.

 We recommend chatting with the team via [Gitter](https://gitter.im/gantry/gantry5) prior to submitting the pull request to avoid doubling up on a fix that is already pending or likely to be overwritten by an upcoming change.

+## Bundling JS and Compiling SCSS

+In our dev environment we use Gulp to bundle javascript and compile sass with the capability of `watch` so that any change on target files will automatically trigger the recompilation.

+If you wish to set this environment up, here is how to do it, it's pretty simple.

+> Note that for this to work you need to have Gantry 5 source and not a package.
+You can either clone it or download the source from GitHub.

+The first thing you need is `Node / NPM`.
+If you don't have them already, you can grab the installer for your OS from https://nodejs.org/download/.

+Once that's done, you can install `Gulp`.
+I reccomend installing Gulp globally so that you can use the command from any folder: `npm install --global gulp`

+Now that you have everything that's needed, the next step is to install all the JS module dependencies.
+To do so make sure you are at the root of the Gantry 5 project and then run the command `npm install`.

+Because we have 2 set of JS applications, one for admin and one for site, you will also need to install the JS modules for those.
+Still from the root of your project you can run the command:

+`cd platforms/common/ && npm install && cd ../../assets/common/ && npm install && cd ../../`

+At this point you have everything that's needed to run Gulp, just type the command `gulp` and you should see the CSS and JS getting compiled.

+We provide a few handy tasks as well:

+  1. `$ gulp` / `$ gulp all`: Compiles every CSS and JS in the project
+  2. `$ gulp watch`: Starts the compilers in `watch` mode.
+Any change applied to targeted JS or SCSS files will trigger an automatic recompilation
+  3. `$ gulp css` / `$ gulp js`: Compiles either all CSS or JS files, in case you are only interested into one and not the other
+  4. `$ gulp --prod`: Compiles every CSS and JS in production mode.
+The compiled files won't have sourcemaps and will get compressed (this usually takes slightly longer than normal mode)